tihana-gray/computer-infrastructure-assessment/README.md

 - Automate data downloads and save them efficiently.
 - Handle folders, file paths, and handle date formats + creating timestamps.
 - Debug VS Code and GitHub sync issues with packages and environments.
+- Work with timezones in pandas, including localising and converting between them.

 Each run of the program creates a new, timestamped CSV of FAANG stock data.